The paradox of the compositionality of natural language: a neural machine translation case study: Discussion

 \section{Discussion}

 Whether neural networks can generalise compositionally is often studied using artificial tasks that assume strictly \emph{local} interpretations of compositionality.
-In this paper, we argued that such interpretations exclude large parts of language and that to move towards human-like productive usage of language, tests are needed that can assess how compositional models trained on \emph{natural data} are.
-We laid out reformulations of three compositional generalisation tests -- systematicity, substitutivity and overgeneralisation -- for NMT models trained on natural corpora, and we focus on the \emph{level of compositionality} that models exhibit.
-Aside from providing an empirical contribution, our work also highlights vital hurdles to overcome when considering what it means for models of natural language to be compositional.
-Below, we reflect on these hurdles as well as our results.
+We argued that such interpretations exclude large parts of language and that to move towards human-like productive usage of language, tests are needed that assess how compositional models trained on \emph{natural data} are.\footnote{\citet{dupoux2018cognitive} makes a similar point for models of language acquisition, providing several concrete examples where using less than fully complex data proved problematic.} We laid out reformulations of three compositional generalisation tests -- systematicity, substitutivity and overgeneralisation -- for NMT models trained on natural corpora, and assessed models trained on different amounts of data.
+Our work provides an empirical contribution but also highlights vital hurdles to overcome when considering what it means for models of natural language to be compositional.
+Below, we reflect on these hurdles and our results.